schoennenbeck/VMH-ImaginaryQuadraticNumberFields/README.md

 The algorithms we implemented deal with groups of the form $GL_n(\mathbb{Z}_K)$ for $n=1,2$ and $K$ an imaginary number field.
 The following algorithms are available:
 * Computing a presentation (i.e. generators and defining relations).
 * Solving constructive membership problems (i.e. writing a given element in these generators).
 * Computing a contractible G-complex which can be used for homology computations with the GAP-package [HAP](http://hamilton.nuigalway.ie/Hap/www/).

-These algorithms are also available for finite index subgroups of the base group (as long as we know the index and how to check for membership in this group).
+Most of these algorithms are also available for finite index subgroups of the base group (as long as we know the index and how to check for membership in this group).

-## General Workflow
+## Usage
 Overall, the usability of the algorithms is not great and a lot of the general design of the Magma-package is pretty terrible.
 However, for reasons of me no longer working in academia and generally not wanting to do the refactoring it is going to stay this way for the foresesable future.
 If you are willing to overlook these weaknesses, performing computations with our packages works as follows:
-1. Decide on the field you want to work over and the dimension you have in mind (due to the computational complexity only 2 and 3 actually work).
-2. Edit the file BasicData.m accordingly (i.e. provide the dimension n, and the negative integer d whose square-root you want to have in the field)
-3. Start Magma and attach the package.
-4. Start by calling V:=VoronoiAlgorithm(); This is the initial computation that is needed for everything that follows.
-5. If you are only interested in presentations and constructive membership you can do all your computations in Magma.
-Otherwise you will use some functions (described later) to write some files describing a certain combinatorial structure.
-6. These files can be read using the GAP-functions we provide and can be used to obtain (or write to file) contractible G-complexes for use with HAP.

-## Usage

 ### General Setup
-1. Choose the dimension $n$ (let's say $2$) and the negative integer $d$ (let's say $-10$) whose square-root defines $K$.
+1. Choose the dimension $n$ (let's say $2$ since only $2$ and $3$ are actually feasible) and the negative integer $d$ (let's say $-10$) whose square-root defines $K$.
 We will need to edit the file BasicData.m to make this known to Magma.
 There are three values that need to be set in this file.
 However, for the time being we will ignore the Steinitz argument; setting it to $1$ simply means we want to work with $\GL_n(\mathbb{Z}_K)$ instead of certain other arithmetic subgroups of $\GL_n(K)$.
 Edit the file BasicData.m so that it reads:

         n:=2; d:=-10; steinitz:=1;
 2. Open Magma and initialize the basic setup by calling: